Creating a space which invites people to pause and ponder

 Yoon herself appears in most if not all of her videos.
 In them, she is usually seen with her head shaved, without clothing, back to the camera, facing a white or grey emptiness in a meditative state.
 Calling the videos “ritualistic meditation ceremonies,” she says.
 “I’m embodying the detachment from gender, culture, thought, and ego.”
 In her talk, Yoon noted “My non-displayed appearance invites you to inhabit my body.”

 Although raised in a Christian community in Korea, Yoon became interested in Buddhism there, but found the practice dominated by “a long history of complicated festivals and ceremonies.
 Here [in the U.S.], it’s more of a daily practice.
 Yoon calls herself now influenced by many spiritual practices; she is also “impacted by Butoh performance.”

 With all of her work, Yoon is interested in “creating a space which invite peoples to slow down and pause.
 That’s why I use a lot of white: snow, salt, white sand, white eggshells … I like to convert space into something intimate and contemplative.”
 Yoon’s most recent work has involved “memory boxes.”
 In one, a thorn is wrapped with hair and represents a painful memory.
 “Memories are altered by our perception, and perception changes our memories.”

 Ephemerality runs through July 10, including Second Saturday, July 9.
 Theo Ganz Studio is open Friday to Sunday from 12 to 5 p.m. (longer on Second Saturday) and by appointment.
-The gallery is located in Beacon’s west end at 149 Main St. For more information visit jayoungart.com and theoganzstudio.com or phone 917-318-2239.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+The gallery is located in Beacon’s west end at 149 Main St. For more information visit jayoungart.com and theoganzstudio.com or phone 917-318-2239.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.